pointw-dev/halchemy/src/docs-generator/src/guide/configuration/properties.md

 Accept: application/hal+json, application/json;q=0.9, */*;q=0.8
 Authorization: Basic cm9vdDpwYXNzd29yZA==
 ```
+The default `Authorization:` header is `root:password` base-64 encoded.
+This is to provide the default credentials hypermea services use when in under development.

 See the [Request Headers](/guide/headers/request) page for more details.

 ## Default Error Handling